0bai/Virtual-Tourist/README.md

 - Adding pins by long press on the map.
 - View a photo gallery of a place by a single click on a pin.
 - Delete a photo from the gallery by a single click on it.
+- Share/Save a photo from the gallery by a long press on it.
 - Get a new collection of photos by pressing new collection in the gallery.